TB ANYWHERE IS TB EVERYWHERE

 The Australian TB Caucus (ATBC) is a key component of RESULTS work on TB.

-The ATBC brings together Members of the House of Representatives and Senators with a keen interest in the issue of tuberculosis (TB) and how Australia can best secure support and expertise to contribute to the global eradication of the disease.
+The ATBC brings together federal Members of the House of Representatives (MPs) and Senators with a keen interest in TB to work together to ensure Australia makes its best contribution to global eradication of the disease.